 From the 19th century, the story picks up, with the British explorer Sir Richard Francis Burton visiting twice.

 During his second visit, hundreds of Somalis attacked his camp on the night of April 19th 1855.
-They killed one of his companions but Burton managed to escape to Aden (Yemen).
+They killed one of his companions, but Burton escaped to Aden (a British-base in Yemen).

-But this zone was really only a supply source of meat for their outpost in Aden (on route between Britain and India) and was nicknamed by Brits as “Aden’s Butcher Shop”.
+But this zone was really only a supply source of meat for their outpost in Aden (on route between Britain and India) and the Brits nicknamed Berbera as “Aden’s Butcher Shop”.